João I of Kongo: Early reign

 King Nzinga-a-Nkuwu was the fifth ruler of Kongo.
 He was married to Queen Nzinga a Nlaza, a first cousin.
 She had a son by the king named Nzinga Mbemba.
 She would later help him become king of Kongo after her husband's death.
 Under the reign of Nzinga a Nkuwu, Kongo had grown to 100,000 square kilometers and contained a very centralized government.

 Arrival of the Portuguese

-In 1483, a Portuguese caravel captained by Diogo Cão reached the estuary of the Congo River and made contact with subjects of the king.
+In 1483, a Portuguese caravel captained by Diogo Cão reached the estuary of the Congo River and made contact with subjects of the king of Kongo.
+The Portuguese were initially well-received in Kongo.
+They offered the king of Kongo many presents, and participated in a festival before returning to Lisbon.
 Cão sailed back to Portugal carrying a party of Kongo emissaries.
-On arrival in Lisbon, the emissaries were baptized and placed in a monastery before returning to the king in 1491.
+On arrival in Lisbon, the emissaries were baptised and placed in a monastery before returning to the king in 1491.

-Along with the emissaries came Portuguese priests, masons, carpenters and soldiers plus European goods.
-The ships anchored at Mpinda and after a brief halt to baptise the governor of Soyo, uncle to the manikongo, the procession went on to the capital where they were greeted by the king and five of his leading nobles.
+On board the ship were also Portuguese priests, masons, carpenters and soldiers, as well as European goods.
+The ships anchored at Mpinda.
+After a brief halt to baptise the governor of Soyo, uncle to the manikongo, the procession went on to the capital where they were greeted by the king and five of his leading nobles.